 Commercial software packages such as Synopsys TCAD Sentaurus~\cite{Sentaurus_Device_W-2024.09-SP1}, Silvaco Atlas~\cite{silvaco_sftw}, and COMSOL Multiphysics~\cite{comsol_sftw} implement advanced numerical solvers based on finite element or finite volume methods.
 These tools provide high accuracy in 1D, 2D and 3D simulations, support a wide range of physical models and boundary conditions, and are widely used for device design, optimization, and analysis in both academia and industry.

 Despite their maturity, traditional solvers face several limitations.
-Their convergence often depends on mesh quality, numerical approximations of differential operators, initial guesses, and extensive parameter tuning.
-Furthermore, solving coupled nonlinear PDEs typically requires Newton-type second-order methods, which are highly sensitive to initialization choices~\cite{1983BankRose}.
+Their convergence often depends on the quality of the mesh, numerical approximations of differential operators, initial guesses, and extensive parameter tuning.
+Furthermore, solving coupled non-linear PDEs typically requires Newton-type second-order methods, which are highly sensitive to initialization choices~\cite{1983BankRose}.
 Lastly, exploring high-dimensional parameter spaces, solving inverse problems, or integrating sparse experimental data often exceeds the capabilities of conventional solvers.
-These challenges motivate the development of an alternative paradigm that takes advantage of the flexibility and power of artificial neural networks (ANNs) and provides physical consistency, numerical accuracy, scalability, parameter training capabilities, as well as the efficient solution of user-defined inverse problems~\cite{raissi_physics-informed_2019}.
+These challenges motivate the development of an alternative paradigm that takes advantage of the flexibility and power of artificial neural networks (ANNs) and provides physical consistency, scalability, parameter training capabilities, and the fast solution of user-defined inverse design problems~\cite{raissi_physics-informed_2019}.

-In this context, recent advances in scientific machine learning have introduced physics-informed neural networks (PINNs) as a mesh-free alternative for solving forward and inverse problems governed by PDEs~\cite{raissi_physics-informed_2019, chen_physics-informed_2020,eivazi_physics-informed_2022, chen_physics-informed_2022, riganti_auxiliary_2023}.
+In this context, recent advances in scientific machine learning have introduced physics-informed neural networks (PINNs) as a mesh-free alternative to solve forward and inverse problems governed by PDEs~\cite{raissi_physics-informed_2019, chen_physics-informed_2020,eivazi_physics-informed_2022, chen_physics-informed_2022, riganti_auxiliary_2023}.
 Unlike conventional data-driven neural networks, PINNs enforce the validity of physical laws by embedding the governing equations directly into the loss function.
-These models use feedforward neural network architectures as trainable surrogates of the PDE solutions and leverage automatic differentiation (AD) to compute the PDE residuals at randomly distributed collocation points in the solution domain and on its boundary~\cite{haykin_neural_2009, goodfellow_deep_2016,lu_deepxde_2021}.
+These models use feedforward neural network architectures as trainable surrogates of PDE solutions and leverage automatic differentiation (AD) to compute PDE residuals at randomly distributed collocation points in the solution domain and on its boundary~\cite{haykin_neural_2009, goodfellow_deep_2016,lu_deepxde_2021}.